Jim Spanfeller: G/O Media

 Spanfeller took over as CEO of G/O Media when Great Hill Partners purchased the company, formerly known as Gizmodo Media Group, and The Onion from Univision on April 8, 2019, and combined the companies.
 Great Hill Partners did not disclose the financial terms of the private, all equity transaction but stated in a press release that Spanfeller is an investor.

 In 2019, G/O Media's sports blog Deadspin received media attention when all of its writers and editors resigned after an edict given by upper management to "stick to sports".
-A subsequent Deadspin post mocked Spanfeller as a "herb"; after being widely shared on social media, G/O Media removed the post.
-In January 2020 the GMG union, which represents the staff of G/O media, announced a vote of no confidence in CEO Jim Spanfeller citing, among other issues, a lack of willingness to negotiate for "functional editorial independence protections."
+A subsequent post on Kinja mocked Spanfeller as a "herb"; after being widely shared on social media, G/O Media removed the post.

+In January 2020 the GMG union, which represents the staff of G/O media, announced a vote of no confidence in Spanfeller citing, among other issues, a lack of willingness to negotiate for "functional editorial independence protections."